-Examination of the LiDAR elevation data revealed numerous cover-collapse sinkholes in western Jo Daviess County overlying Silurian dolomite.
-Examination of the area on the ground revealed numerous sinkholes, solution-enlarged crevices, and small caves.
-Crevices in the Silurian dolomite are relatively wide (up to 6 feet or more).
-Sinkholes in this area are roughly circular features, 6 to 21 feet deep and 60 to 100 feet in diameter, based on measurements of LiDAR elevation data.
-Several of these sinkholes, initially seen in aerial photographs, were documented by Weibel and Panno (1997) and Panno et al. (1997).
-Many more sinkholes were found using LiDAR elevation data, and most of the sinkholes lay en echelon along nearly east- to westtrending (N 80° W) lineaments in sediment overlying Silurian-age dolomite (Figure 12).
-Weibel and Panno (1997) and Panno et al. (1997) reported that they were collapse features with no evidence of waste piles or ejecta that would suggest excavations.
-Consequently, we interpreted them as sinkholes and not small-scale mining operations (known as sucker holes) following veins of ore minerals.
+that they were collapse features with no evidence of waste piles or ejecta that would suggest excavations.
+Consequently, they were interpreted as sinkholes and not small-scale mining operations (known as sucker holes) following veins of ore minerals.
 Only about 10 of these Silurian dolomite sinkholes have been examined in the field, and it is possible that a few could be related to adjacent large-scale mining operations (e.g., Touseull and Rich 1980).
-Although a large sinkhole area is located in the vicinity of the New California Diggings (Figure 12) in the far southern edge of the Galena subdistrict (Heyl et al. 1959), the ore deposits in this area were primarily within the deeper Galena Group dolomite underlying the Silurian dolomite and Maquoketa Shale.
+Although a large sinkhole area (Figure 12) is located near the far southern edge of the Galena subdistrict (Heyl et al. 1959), the ore deposits in this area were primarily within the deeper Galena Group dolomite underlying the Silurian dolomite and Maquoketa Shale.
 Therefore, features identified as cover-collapse sinkholes in sediment overlying the Silurian dolomite are not related to mining operations.
-Road cuts in the area (between 3 and 4 miles to the east) reveal that these aligned sinkholes probably formed along nearly east- to west-trending crevices that range from 1.5 to 6 feet in width (Figure 13).
-The depth of the crevices at this site is at least 20 feet from land surface, as seen in road cuts.
+Road cuts in the area (between 3 and 4 miles [5 and 6 kilometers] to the east) reveal that these aligned sinkholes probably formed along nearly east- to west-trending crevices that range from 1.5 to 6 feet (0.5 to 2 meters) in width (Figure 13).
+The depth of the crevices at this site is at least 20 feet (6 meters) from land surface, as seen in road cuts.
 Collapse of sediment into these large crevices probably created the sinkholes and associated lineaments observed in the imagery.
 In addition, it is possible that large blocks of Silurian-age dolomite on ridges could separate along crevices and migrate downhill on the underlying shale.
 This would dilate existing crevices even more, thereby creating additional linear collapse features (D. Mikulic, ISGS, personal communication).